vippsas/vipps-qr-api/vipps-qr-api.md

 }
 ```

-If the endpoint succeeds the QR code has been created.
+If the endpoint succeeds, the QR code has been created.

 **Please note:** The QR code will not be returned from the endpoint.
 Instead the merchant needs to call the dedicated [GET endpoints](#fetching-the-merchant-qr-codes) described below.